ReactiveHTML/rimmel/README.md

 <br>

-As you can see, there are three main streams, one for each colour gauge in the HTML.
+As you can see, there are three main streams, one for each colour slider in the HTML.
-When they emit, their values are merged together through `combineLatest`, which passes them through as an array to `toRGBString` which will retutn the string as we need it.
+When they emit, their values are merged together through `combineLatest`, which passes them through as an array to `toRGBString` which will return the string as we need it.

 Finally, we have two sinks where the data ends up; one as the innerHTML of the <span>, ther other as the fill colour of the SVG shape.